bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 <details>
-  <summary>Buy product X or items from category Y, get $10 off items from category Z</summary>
+  <summary>Buy product X or items from category Y and get $10 off items from category Z</summary>

 <!--
 type: tab